• Homeschool Costuming

 SPATCHCOCKED TURKEY

 Then last year I tried the Spatchcocked Turkey for the first time, using Alton Brown’s recipe…and it was a hit for all of us!
-(I forgot to take a picture, we were too excited to eat it!)
+(I forgot to take a picture, since we were too excited to eat it!)

-This year I upped the ante by buying a fresh free range turkey which never had antibiotics!
+This year I upped the ante by buying a fresh free-range turkey which never had antibiotics!

 My second year to spatchcock a turkey for Thanksgiving